rectified95/Pong/README.md

 tested on Windows 10 and written using Python 2.7.11.

 If you don't feel like installing Python, you might want to check out the compiled executable (created with PyInstaller).

+Final note:

+Bear in mind that although the game is fully functional, its architecture is a work in progress.